edenlin/celebrate/readme.md

 - A simple [analyzer](http://tyt2y3.github.com/celebrate/demo/analyzer.html) is provided but only runs in Firefox.
 - Then click `open music` in composer and specify the waveform file (in JSONP) and music file (in mp3,ogg or wav).

-> subject to cross origin resource limitation, it may or may not work if you load a file on other domains.
+> subject to cross origin resource limitation, it may or may not work if you load a file from other domains.
+> which means you can either work on a local file system or host the entire application on your server for other users.
 > This repository is not a suitable place to host copyrighted material for you.

 ## development

 This code base is a generic framework for any rhythm game.
+This is not a full-featured game engine though, but will be a good starting point for you to create your own rhythm game.
+It is already the best I can offer for free with my limited time.

 ### Toolchains
 __celebrate__ is built with the best practices in web application development, including versioning control, compile-free rapid development, compile-time scripts optimization and automatic build process.
 So you'll need to be familiar with these tools (luckily, they are not hard to learn).